dxv22/TextProjects/README.md

 # TextProjects
 A selection of text based projects
+Solutions in javascript and typescript